tzhanl/storage-blobs-dotnet-webapp/README.md

 	- The Azure Storage Emulator, which you can download [here](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409).
 You can also read more about [Using the Azure Storage Emulator for development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
 	- Visual Studio 2017 or Visual Studio 2019.

-2. Open the Azure storage Emulator.
+2. Open the Azure Storage Emulator.
 Once the emulator is running it will be able to process the images from the application.

 3. Clone this repository using Git :
 	```cmd